-Any athlete even suspected of suffering a concussion should be removed from the game or practice immediately.
-No athlete may return to activity after an apparent head injury or concussion, regardless of how mild it seems or how quickly symptoms clear, without written medical clearance from a Medical Doctor (MD) or Doctor of Osteopathic Medicine (DO).
+Any athlete even suspected of suffering a concussion should be removed from the game or practice immediately and an urgent referral to a health care provider should be arranged (if not already onsite).
+No athlete may return to activity after sustaining a concussion, regardless of how mild it seems or how quickly symptoms clear, without written medical clearance from a Medical Doctor (MD) or Doctor of Osteopathic Medicine (DO).
 Close observation of the athlete should continue for several hours.
-You should also inform your child's coach if you think that your child may have a concussion.
-Remember it is better to miss one game than miss the whole season.
+You should also inform your child's coach if you think that your child may have a concussion Remember it is better to miss one game than miss the whole season.
 When in doubt, the athlete sits out!